aquality-automation/aquality-selenium-dotnet/README.md

 ### Quick start

-1. To start work with this package, simply add the nuget dependency Aquality.Selenium to your project (only pre-release version is available at the moment).
+1. To start work with this package, simply add the nuget dependency Aquality.Selenium to your project.

 2. Create instance of Browser in your test method:
 ```csharp